dy1io/hostathing.com/_pages/terms.md

 #### 5.3 Node Hosting and Server Space Availability

 Game servers hosted on Host A Thing are allocated on nodes.
-Node hosting services can be provided by Host A Thing, by the community through user-hosted nodes, or by users who choose to pay for a cloud-hosted node.
+Node hosting services can be provided by Host A Thing, by the community through user-hosted nodes, or by users who choose to pay for a hosted node maintained by us.
 Server space is limited by the number of nodes available within our infrastructure.
 We make every effort to accommodate user requests; however, we cannot guarantee that you will always be able to create your server.

 Availability of server space is subject to the capacity of our nodes, community demand, and resource allocation.
 We understand that our users may have specific preferences and requirements for their game servers, and while we strive to fulfill these requests, there may be instances where we cannot immediately provide server space due to resource limitations.